beancount/docs/docs/beancount_v3.md

 -   **Scripts.** Some of the scripts are completely unrelated to Beancount, they are companions.
 The scrape validator.
 The sheets upload.
 The treeify tool.
 These should be moved elsewhere.

 One of the advantages of having all the code in the same repo is that it makes it possible to synchronize API changes across the entire codebase with a single commit.
-As such, I may keep some of the codes in the same repo until the new C++ core has stabilized, and properly separate them only when v3 releases.
+As such, I may keep some of the codes in the same repo until the new C++ core has stabilized, and properly separate them only when Vnext releases.

 ### Universal Lightweight Query Engine (ulque)<a id="universal-lightweight-query-engine-ulque"></a>

 The SQL query engine for Beancount was initially a prototype but has grown to become the main way to get data out of it.
 I've been pretty liberal about adding functionality to it when needed and it's time to clean this up and consider a more polished solution.

-In V3, the query/SQL code gets eventually forked to a **separate project** (and repo) operating on arbitrary data schemas (via protobufs as a common description for various sources of data) and has support for Beancount integration.
+In Vnext, the query/SQL code gets eventually forked to a **separate project** (and repo) operating on arbitrary data schemas (via protobufs as a common description for various sources of data) and has support for Beancount integration.
 Imagine if you could automatically infer a schema from an arbitrary CSV file, and run operations on it, either as a Python library function or as a standalone tool.
 Furthermore, this tool will support sources and/or sinks to/from Google Sheets, XLS spreadsheets, containers of binary streams of serialized protos, tables from HTML web pages, PDF files, directories of files, and many more.
 This is going to be a data analysis tool with a scope closer to that of the [<u>Pandas</u>](https://pandas.pydata.org/) library rather than an accounting-focused project, but also a universal converter tool, that will include the functionality of the [**<u>upload-to-sheets</u>**](https://github.com/beancount/beancount/blob/master/bin/upload-to-sheets) script (which will get removed).
 One of the lessons from the SQL query engine in Beancount is that with just a little bit of post-processing (such as [**<u>treeify</u>**](https://github.com/beancount/beancount/blob/master/bin/treeify)), we can do most of the operations in Beancount (journals, balance sheet & income statements) as queries with filters and aggregations.

 The tool will be made extensible in the ways required to add some of the idiosyncrasies required by Beancount, which are: